 Budgetary data, as revised, is presented in the basic financial statements for the General Fund.
-This budgetary data excludes the amount reserved for encumbrances for appropriate comparison in actual governatities.
+This budgetary data excludes the amount reserved for encumbrances for appropriate comparison to actual expanditions.

 Generally, new or one-time federal and state grants, other capital projects, and debt issues are budgeted by the Mayor and the Board of Supervisors through a supplemental appropriation.